liri-project/liri-music/README.md

 		Qt5.5 (Tested using 5.5.1)
 		qml-material (https://github.com/papyros/qml-material)

-Liri Vinyl is still very early in development, however, if you'd like to give it a try, just install the dependencies, and then run the following from within the liri-vinyl directory to launch:
+Liri Vinyl is still very early in development, however, if you'd like to give it a try, just install the dependencies, and then Qt Creator, and open the .pro file.
+Then run it from Qt Creator.

-qml ./main.qml

-Or you could build it by opening the project file in Qt Creator, or by running the following (from the liri-vinyl subdirectory [containing the .pro file):
+Or you could build it by running the following (from the liri-vinyl subdirectory containing the .pro file):

 	qmake
 	make